tableau/connector-plugin-sdk/docs/tdvt.md

 Exclusions = string.ascii

-TestPath = tests/mytests/ #This could point to a local directory relative to your tdvt working directory named 'tests'.
+TestPath = tests/mytests/ #This could point to a local directory relative to your TDVT working directory named 'tests'.
 Or for a logicaltest it would be 'tests/logical/setup/mytests/setup.\.xml

 ```

-## Running tests
+## Run tests

 Try `tdvt -h` for the latest usage information.

-Run tdvt from your working directory since it will need the tds and ini files you created when adding your datasource.
+Run TDVT from your working directory since it will need the TDS and INI files you created when adding your datasource.

-To show the registered datasources and suites run: `tdvt --list`
+To show the registered datasources and suites, run: `tdvt --list`

-Run a test:
+To run a test:
 `tdvt --run postgres_generic_example`

 To run expression tests:
 `tdvt --run postgres_generic_example -e`

 To run logical query tests:
 `tdvt --run postgres_generic_example -q`

-Test results are available in a csv file called test_results_combined.
+Test results are available in a CSV file called test_results_combined.
-sv.
-Try loading them in Tableau to visualize the results.
+Try loading them in Tableau Desktop to visualize the results.

-## Testing the sample plugins
+## Test the sample plugins

-1. Copy the samples/plugins folder to your working directory, so that they exist under /plugins. ie /plugins/postgres_odbc/manifest.xml exists.
+1. Copy the samples/plugins folder to your working directory so that they exist under /plugins.
+Like this: /plugins/postgres_odbc/manifest.xml

-2. Check that everything is setup correctly and a list of tests are displayed: `tdvt --list postgres_odbc`
+2. Check that everything is set up correctly and a list of tests displays: `tdvt --list postgres_odbc`

-## Review Results
+## Review results

-After the tests have run, you will see a “test_results_combined.csv” spreadsheet.
+After the tests have run, you see a “test_results_combined.csv” spreadsheet.
 This contains the data about the test passes and failure from the previous run.
-The TDVT includes a sample Tableau Workbook, available from your friendly Tableau contact, that will help you analyze the results of this file file.
+TDVT includes a sample Tableau workbook that will help you analyze the results of this file.

 You can use these steps as a guide to develop your own workbook.

-1. Open the file called “Example Postgres Calc Test Result.twbx”, or start Tableau and connect to 'Text File'.
+1. Open the file called "Example Postgres Calc Test Result.twbx", or start Tableau and connect to 'Text File'.

-1. Navigate to the “Data Source” tab.
+1. Navigate to the "Data Source" tab.

-1. Click on the “test_results” connection on the left, and click “Edit Connection”.
+1. Click the "test_results" connection on the left, and click "Edit Connection".

    ![]({{ site.baseurl }}/assets/tdvt_edit_results.png)

-1. In the file navigator that comes up, choose the “test_results_combined” spreadsheet that is in your “tdvt” folder.
+1. In the file navigator that opens, choose the "test_results_combined" spreadsheet that is in your "tdvt" folder.

-1. Drag the new “test_results_combined.csv” file out to replace the old file in the data pre canvas.
+1. Drag  the new "test_results_combined.csv" file to replace the old file in the data canvas.

-1. Right click on the new table, and click “Text File Properties…”.
+1. Right-click the new table, and click "Text File Properties…".

    ![]({{ site.baseurl }}/assets/tdvt_edit_results2.png)

-1. Change the “text qualifier” to use a double quote.
+1. Change the "text qualifier" to use a double quote.

-1. View the Viz by clicking on “Functional Test Pass” which should like the information below.
-The Viz shows the test pass rate by Test Category.
-Click on the bars to see the relevant failed tests in the “Test Details” section.
+1. View the viz by clicking "Functional Test Pass," which should look like the information below.
+The viz shows the test pass rate by Test Category.
+Click the bars to see the relevant failed tests in the "Test Details" section.

    ![]({{ site.baseurl }}/assets/tdvt_edit_results3.png)

 ## File structure

-Your working directory will look like this.
+Your working directory looks like this:

-/config - Ini files that configure test suites.
+**/config** - INI files that configure test suites.

-/config/registry - You can create more elaborate groups of test suite here.
+**/config/registry** - You can create more elaborate groups of test suite here.

-/config/tdvt/tdvt_override.ini - You can specift the path to tabquery here.
+**/config/tdvt/tdvt_override.ini** - You can specify the path to tabquery here.

-/tds - Tds files.
+**/tds** - TDS files.

-/ - TDVT log file, output csv and json files, a zip file containing any test results that did not match the expected results.
+**/** - TDVT log file, output CSV and JSON files, a zip file containing any test results that don't match the expected results.

-## TDC Files and Logging
+## TDC files and logging

 TDC files are supported either in the My Tableau Repository, or embedded in the TDS file.
-Tableau desktop style logs will be found in your My Tableau Repository.
+Tableau Desktop style logs are found in your My Tableau Repository.
-TDVT logs will be found in the main TDVT directory.
+TDVT logs are found in the main TDVT directory.

 ## Output

-tdvt_actuals.zip - Zipped actual files from a test run.
+**tdvt_actuals.zip** - Zipped actual files from a test run.
 These are test results that did not match any expected files.

-tdvt_log.txt - Verbose logging from tdvt.
+**tdvt_log.txt** - Verbose logging from TDVT.

-tdvt_output.json - JSON output of test results.
+**tdvt_output.json** - JSON output of test results.
 Suitable for re-running failed tests.
 See tdvt --help.

-tdvt_results.csv - Tableau friendly result file.
+**tdvt_results.csv** - Tableau-friendly result file.
 Load with a double quote text qualifier.

 The above files have versions named _\_combined._, such as tdvt_log_combined.txt.
 This indicates the file contains combined results from several test suites.